-One-name studies, or surname studies, are a traditional mainstay of genealogical research.
-See how they’re incorporating DNA into their enormous files of data on individual surnames.
+DNA can integrate with surname studies (aka one-name studies), which are a mainstay of traditional genealogical research.
+See how projects are incorporating DNA into their enormous files of data on individual surnames.

 Since the advent of surnames, our last names have become the flagships of our genealogical research.
 We name our files after them, we tag our research with them, we wear our lists proudly on pins and necklaces and T-shirts.